 The church has sought to settle itself here; but it has no place on the earth.
 It may shew forth heavenly glory here according to that given to it; but it has no place here, but in glory with Christ in heavenly places at His appearing.
 We, through the Spirit, wait for the hope of righteousness by faith.

 This subject, as to the special distinctness of the dispensation, has been treated of elsewhere, and therefore I do not enter into it at large here.
 I believe it to be the most important point for the church to consider now.
-Looked at as an earthly dispensation, it merely fills up, in detailed exercise of grace, the gap in the regular earthly order of God&#8217;s counsels, made by the rejection of the Jews on the covenant of legal prescribed righteousness, in the refusal of the Messiah, till their reception again under the new covenant in the way of grace on. their repentance; but, though making a most instructive parenthesis, it forms no part of the regular order of God&#8217;s earthly plans, but is merely an interruption of them to give a fuller character and meaning to them.
+Looked at as an earthly dispensation, it merely fills up, in detailed exercise of grace, the gap in the regular earthly order of God's counsels, made by the rejection of the Jews on the covenant of legal prescribed righteousness, in the refusal of the Messiah, till their reception again under the new covenant in the way of grace on their repentance; but, though making a most instructive parenthesis, it forms no part of the regular order of God's earthly plans, but is merely an interruption of them to give a fuller character and meaning to them.
 As to the thing introduced, we are called to the obtaining of the glory of our Lord Jesus Christ.
 This is not the place or time of His glory: our calling therefore is not at all here; but when Christ who is our life shall appear, we also shall appear with Him in glory.
 Ministration upon earth is merely to this purpose.
-The moment there is a minding of earthly things, there is enmity to the cross of Christ; for &#8220;our conversation is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ; who shall change our
+The moment there is a minding of earthly things, there is enmity to the cross of Christ; for "our conversation is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ; who shall change our

 {95}